sdsc-bw/Datasets/README.md

 ## Product Descriptions and Categories

-This dataset was kindly provided by Price Intelligence GmbH and con be used to train product classification models.
+This dataset was kindly provided by Price Intelligence GmbH and can be used to train product classification models for learning purposes.

 [eCommerce Dataset PriceIntelligence](eCom_Produkte.rar)

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

 This data is licensed under a
-[Creative Commons Attribution 4.0 International License][cc-by].
+[Creative Commons Attribution 4.0 International License][cc-by] by Price Intelligence GmbH.

 [![CC BY 4.0][cc-by-image]][cc-by]